translearn/safeMotionsRisk/README.md

                     └── risk_config.json
 ```
 The next step is to split the risk data into a training dataset and a test dataset.
-Use the following command to split the data for the state-action-based risk estimation so that 90% of the data is assigned to the training data set:
+Use the following command to split the data for the state-action-based risk estimation so that 10% of the data is assigned to the test data set:

 tba